fraserelliott/readme-gen/project-plan.md

 - class ReadmeGenerator
 - Handles input/output for generating a readme when called by main.py
 - Takes a template path on .cli(template_path)
-- Validates a template is in the correct format
+- Extracts merge tags from a template and holds in a dictionary
 - Handles regeneration from saved inputs
-- Holds a dictionary of sections and prompt instructions.
-Detects sections in templates by # tags and then looks for merge tags to replace.